Juan Antonio Corretjer: Early years

 Corretjer (birth name: Juan Antonio Corretjer Montes) was born in Ciales, Puerto Rico, into a politically active pro-independence family.
 His parents were Diego Corretjer Hernández and María Brígida Montes González.
 His father and uncles were involved in the "Ciales Uprising" of August 13, 1898, against the Spanish occupation.
-As a lad, he would often accompany his father and uncles to political rallies.
+As a boy, he would often accompany his father and uncles to political rallies.
 He received his primary and secondary education in his hometown.
 In 1920, when he was only 12 years old, Corretjer wrote his first poem "Canto a Ciales" (I sing to Ciales).
 In 1924, Corretjer published his first booklet of poems.

 Corretjer joined the "Literary Society of José Gautier Benítez", which later would be renamed the "Nationalist Youth", while he was still in elementary school.
 When he was in 8th grade, he organized a student protest against the United States in his town.
 He was expelled from his local high school for organizing a strike to have it renamed for José de Diego.
 Corretjer was then sent to school in the town of Vega Baja.